-SECTION I: NON-CONFIDENTIAL PROJECT INFORMATION
+PROJECT INFORMATION SUMMARY

-Host Country: The Hashemite Kingdom of Jordan Name of Borrower: AES Levant, Psc.
-Project Description: The development, construction, and operation of a 240 MW trifueled electric power plant designed to meet peak demands (the "Project") to be implemented under a Build, Own, and Operate concession with a 25-year power purchase agreement.
-The main fuel will be Heavy Fuel Oil, or as backup fuel distillate, with an option to burn natural gas when it becomes available.
-The Project will be adjacent to the existing site of the Amman East project and is owned by AES Corporation ("AES") and Mitsui & Co.
-Ltd. ("Mitsui").
-The Project structure is based on and substantially similar to the existing Amman East project, which was approved by the OPIC Board in January 2007 for a loan of \$70 million.
-Proposed OPIC Loan: Up to \$270 million Total Project Costs: Approximately \$360 million U.S. Sponsor: AES Corporation, Virginia Foreign Sponsor: Mitsui & Co.
-Ltd., Japan Policy Review U.S. Economic Impact: Since the Project will generate power for local consumption, it is not expected to have a negative impact on the U.S. economy or employment.
-With no U.S. procurement, this Project is expected to have a neutral impact on U.S. employment.
-The Project is expected to have a net negative five-year U.S. balance of payments impact.
-Developmental Effects: This Project will have a positive developmental impact on the host country by strengthening the stability and supply of electricity in Jordan.
-Enhancing Jordan's electricity generation capacity is a priority after the Arab Spring decreased the country's ability to import gas from Egypt at below market rates.
-The investment will be used to construct and operate a 240MW power plant that will use heavy fuel oil as the main input, but the facility will have the option to burn distillate and natural gas.
-During construction and operation, the Project will create local jobs with benefits, and some staff will receive training outside of Jordan.
-Environment: Screening: The Project has been reviewed against OPIC's categorical prohibitions and determined to be categorically eligible.
-The Project has been screened as Category A because its greenhouse gas emissions exceed 100,000 tons of CO 2eq per year.

-Applicable Standards: OPIC's environmental and social due diligence indicates that the Project will have impacts that must be managed in a manner consistent with the following Performance Standards:

-PS1: Social and Environmental Assessment and Management Systems.
+Host Country: Jordan Name of Insured Investor: The AES Corporation Foreign Enterprise: AES Levant Holdings B.V/Jordan Investment Amount and Type: \$54,000,000 (equity) Project Description: Construction and operation of a 240 megawatt power plant Total Project Costs: \$360,000,000 Proposed OPIC Insurance Up to \$48,600,000 Amount: Private Insurer Participation: Private market political risk insurance is not available for this project on terms satisfactory to the Investor.
+Developmental Effects: This project will have a positive developmental impact on the host country, Jordan, by strengthening the stability and supply of electricity in Jordan.
+Enhancing Jordan's electricity generation capacity is a priority after the Arab Spring decreased Jordan's ability to import gas from Egypt.
+The investment will be used to construct and operate a 240MW electric peaker power plant using heavy fuel oil as the main fuel, with the backup fuel distillate and the option to burn natural gas.
+The power plant will use large-scale diesel engines to give Jordanians greater access to affordable electricity to low, middle, and high income citizens.
+During construction and operation, the project will create local employment that requires managerial and technical skill sets.
+Employees will be provided with multiple benefits, including: performance bonuses, health insurance, life insurance, and a pension.
+Employees will also receive training abroad in the United Kingdom, the Netherlands, Northern Ireland, and the United States.
+Environment: Screening: This project has been reviewed against OPIC's categorical prohibitions and determined to be categorically eligible.
+The project has been screened as Category A because its greenhouse gas emissions exceed 100,000 tons of CO {2eq} per year.
+Applicable Standards: OPIC's environmental and social due diligence indicates that the Project will have impacts that must be managed in a manner consistent with the following performance standards: PS1: Social and Environmental Assessment and Management Systems.
 PS2: Labor and Working Conditions.
 PS3: Pollution Prevention and Abatement.